ComotionLabs/comotion-sdk/README.md

 # Contributing

-In order to contribute to this project, fork this repo and submit a pull request to this project.
+In order to contribute to this project, fork this repo and submit a pull request to this project

+pip install --editable .